agilepro/software-craftsmanship/docs/Coding/Syntax Conventions/getters-and-setters.md

 1. It is a waste if you never get around to needing to make a change.
 2. It adds cost to maintaining the current code whether you need it or not.
-3. If you don’t anticipate the exact change you need, you will have to redo it.
+3. If you don't anticipate the exact change you need, you will have to redo it.

 ## Historical Origin